Marcy Harris, Chair

 3. Consist of national representatives of lay leaders and donors to the DFSSM.

-Audrey Zucker, Vice-Chair
+Audrey Zucker, Co-Chair

 The Student Life Committee provides assistance and support to rabbinical, cantorial and education students during their tenure in New York.
 The committee will: